pustotnik/zenmake/docs/tests.rst

 Tests
 ============

 ZenMake supports building and running tests.
-It has not special support for particular testing framework/library but it can be any testing framework/library.
+It has no special support for particular testing framework/library but it can be any testing framework/library.

-To set up test you need to specify task feature ``test`` in ``buildconf`` file.
+To set up a test you need to specify task feature ``test`` in ``buildconf`` file.
 Then you have a choice:

     - If selected task has feature \*program then you may not need to do